-Saving the Good Guys: Fourth Save Illustrates Life-Saving Auto GCAS Technology
+Saving the Good Guys: Seventh Save Illustrates Life-Saving Auto GCAS Technology

 The cockpit of a fighter jet is a dangerous and busy place to work.
 High-speed fighter aircraft maneuvers can produce g-forces strong enough to knock a pilot unconscious and the pace and complexity of modern aerial combat can mentally “overload” a pilot and lead to spatial disorientation.
 Both can prove deadly.

 Thankfully, innovative systems have been developed to reduce these risks and help eliminate the leading cause of F-16 pilot fatalities: crashing an undamaged aircraft into the ground.
-The Automatic Ground Collision Avoidance System (Auto GCAS) was purpose-built to prevent these deadly crashes and has already been credited with saving at least four F-16 pilots and their aircraft since the system entered service with the U.S. Air Force in late 2014.
+The Automatic Ground Collision Avoidance System (Auto GCAS) was purpose-built to prevent these deadly crashes and has already been credited with saving at least seven pilots and six F-16s since the system entered service with the U.S. Air Force in late 2014.

 A recently released video from the head-up-display (HUD) of an F-16 illustrates how the Auto GCAS helped save the life of an F-16 student pilot who lost consciousness during a training mission.